 If you can get the lively young Barbara Bush to replace her grandmother's white-haired image, you might discover a rhythmic classic with an interesting history.

 Barbara entered the Top 100 in 1913, and then the Top 10 a decade later: in 1940, she was second only to Mary, and there were more than 35,000 baby Barbara's born that year.
-At this point in time, Babs might make a cuter retro nickname than Barbie.
+At this point in time, Bebe, Bobbie or Babs might make a cuter retro nickname than Barbie.

-Bottom line: Though she now seems to have a terminally middle-aged image, with the resurgence of the grandmother-name trend, Barbara gained a bit of momentum on the 2013 list and could start to move higher.
+Bottom line: Though she now seems to have a terminally middle-aged image, the classic and lovely Barbara will eventually make a comeback.